Transfer of Ethers between accounts | Developers

 Before clicking on the text connect your Ledger to the USB port, unlock it and run the ethereum application.
 The steps are described below.

-Ledger Enter Code Pin
+Nano Enter Code Pin

-Fig. 6: Ledger Enter Code Pin
+Fig. 6: Nano Enter Code Pin

 Run Ethereum Application on Ledger Nano